 Magnets, how do they work?
 However they do, they make it really easy to attach and remove your iPhone from its webcam mount.
 Some mounts were so simple they consisted of two magnets; one for the back of your iPhone, the other for the back of your monitor or laptop.
 You just stick your iPhone to your computer, and grab it off when your call ends.
-To get the best mount for an iPhone webcam, however, you’ll need a little more than just two magnets, because you want to be able to adjust the angle of your iPhone.
+And while the Belkin mount reviewed here does not attach to a laptop with magnets, it uses Apple's MagSafe functionality to make attaching your iPhone quick and easy.
+A drawback for all of these, however, is that their angle is restricted to the angle of your screen.

-This type of attachment does well for ease of use and compactness, but there is very little room for variability - once you’ve stuck your magnets in place, that’s where you need to keep your webcam.
-I found that the magnets held pretty well, there was a very small amount of wobbling when typing on a laptop (realistically, no more that you’d get when using the built-in webcam), but this is reduced when using a desktop.
-You’ll also need to keep magnets stuck to your iPhone (or iPhone case) and computer, if the idea fills you with horror then you’ll want to look for a different type of attachment.
+The other mounts in this category also score points for ease of use and compactness, but they leave little room for variability - once you’ve stuck the magnets in place, that’s where you need to keep your webcam.
+And though these magnets held pretty well, there was a very small amount of wobbling when typing on a laptop (realistically, no more that you’d get when using the built-in webcam).
+Like the Belkin, they're best used with the screen as close to vertical as possible; however, for these you'll also need to keep magnets stuck to your phone (or phone case) and computer.
+If this idea fills you with horror then you’ll want to look for a different type of attachment.

-I stuck the magnet to a silicone case for the iPhone, rather than directly to the phone or to a leather case (because stickers will probably damage the leather, and I didn’t want to risk marking the iPhone), and here’s what happened when I removed the magnet:
+I stuck the magnet to a silicone case for my iPhone, rather than directly to the phone or to a leather case (because stickers will probably damage the leather, and I didn’t want to risk marking my phone), and here’s what happened when I removed the magnet:

 I managed to get this magnetic holder working with an iMac.
 One big drawback to this mount was that it wasn’t possible to attach the iPhone backwards, so you can only use the selfie camera with this holder.
 You also can’t adjust the angle of the iPhone when using this mount, so the picture is slightly off to one side.